Caregiving During COVID-19

 Both my father and sister suffer from multiple sclerosis, an auto-immune disorder that disrupts the central nervous system by damaging the protective coating called myelin that encases our nerves.
 My father has been bed-bound from multiple sclerosis for close to two decades.
 My sister was diagnosed several years ago and is still adjusting to her new limitations.

 Caregiving is a part of my family's daily life.
 Over the decades, we have relied upon each other's presence and support to survive.
-That support has intensified and shifted as the virus wreaks havoc across the globe.
+That support has intensified and shifted as the virus wrecks havoc across the globe.

 Mom is Dad's primary caregiver, despite recently entering her seventies.
 She is also a caregiver by trade.
 A home daycare provider for over thirty years, Mom was set to retire this June.
 Coronavirus forced an early retirement.
 The children entering our home, a source of joy and community and livelihood to our family, are all potential carriers for the disease.
 “There's always that 'what if',” Mom told me recently.
 Despite wishing to re-open the daycare doors, “the need for peace of mind is greater.”